 The Carers’ Music Fund was made possible by funding that Spirit of 2012 received from the Tampon Tax Fund, awarded through the Department for Digital, Culture, Media and Sport (DCMS).
 The Tampon Tax Fund was set up to allocate the money generated from the VAT on sanitary products to projects that improve the lives of disadvantaged women and girls.
 Spirit was awarded £1.5 million from the fund in March 2019.
 Spirit topped up the funding with an additional £400,000 to create an access pot to fund activities that support the people being ‘cared for’ (of any gender) and provide flexible ways of breaking down barriers to engagement.

-This could include paying for alternative care or funding taxis so that carers spend less time travelling to and from sessions.
-Spirit’s access pot hopes to increase the accessibility of the projects by providing person-centred support that is flexible to participants’ circumstances.
+This included paying for alternative care or funding taxis so that carers spend less time travelling to and from sessions.
+Spirit’s access pot aimed to increase the accessibility of the projects by providing person-centred support that was flexible to participants’ circumstances.

 View the projects